It was 1982 and my new car was a million miles away from the one it replaced. Chalk and cheese you might say.

-This car looked a bit like a shortened Ford Capri, had a pointed nose, aluminum wheels, and round rear lights like those on a Ferrari.
+This car looked a bit like a shortened Ford Capri, had a pointed nose, aluminum wheels, and round rear lights like those seen on a Ferrari.

 But there’s no way I could afford this.
 I mean, look at it!
 It’s glorious.

 Why are you even showing this beautiful car to me?

 How much have you got to spend my boy?

 That’s exactly how much this car is.

 Where do I sign?

 I felt like the man about town driving home.
 Then the wheels came off.
 I kid you not.

 I was reversing into a spot outside Andy’s house a few days after driving away in the Manta when the steering suddenly felt funny.
 I stopped, got out and couldn’t help but notice one of my front wheels was horizontal.
 Literally 10 minutes earlier I had been gunning down the A127 at 70MPH!